 Edible fun experiences may last from 6 – 8 hours, or longer.
 So, actually, you might spend most of your day in an exuberant state.
 Edibles are one of the vehicles of cannabis that are best used on weekends or vacations – these are times where you may enjoy the edible after-effects in a safe environment.

-So, although they take a while to kick in, due to the actually being digested, they also last much longer than smoking or vaping.
+So, although they take a while to kick in, due to actually being digested, they may also last much longer than smoking or vaping.
 Think about it this way, any strong aspects of the marijuana plant are absorbed into the body through digestion, similar to other nutrients and vitamins.